Fall Detection FAQ's

 In no circumstance can a medical alert with fall detection be worn on the wrist or carried in the pocket.
 In the case of a mobile medical alert system with fall detection, the device must be charged and in an area with good cellular coverage in order to send a signal to the emergency response center.

 NOTE: No Fall detector can detect 100% of falls.
 If able, users should always push their help button when they need assistance.
-HOME & AWAY pendants requires daily charging and a strong AT&T Wireless cellular signal to initiate a call.
+HOME & AWAY pendants requires daily charging and a strong AT&T or Verizon Wireless cellular signal to initiate a call.

 How much does fall detection cost?